iain/fake_sqs/README.md

 * Send messages (and in batch)
 * Receive messages (and in batch)
 * Deleting messages (and in batch)
+* Changing queue attributes (but not all, and no validation)

 Certain bits are left off on purpose, to make it easier to work with, such as: